c-blake/nio/FAQ.md

    on prefix multipliers might work as a syntax.
 The problem is mostly that it is much less obvious what zip, rip, cut and similar transformations mean in the presence of bit fields.
 And obviousness is good.

+12) What about filename limits, like < 255 chars?

+   If you are packing that many fields into single rows then you are almost certainly on the wrong track, if for no other reason than IO bw and the extraordinary unlikelihood you need all those fields in every table scan.
+   In any event, you can still use dot files.